-The Company manages its capital structure and makes adjustments to it in light of economic conditions.
+The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to continue the business of the Company.
 The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share and warrant issuances, granting of stock options, the issuance of debt or by undertaking other activities as deemed appropriate under the specific circumstance.
-The Company's overall strategy with respect to capital risk management remains unchanged for the year ended May 31, 2013.
+The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.